scheric/esp8266_p1meter/README.md

 # instalation instructions
 1. download wifimanager https://github.com/tzapu/WiFiManager
 2. flash with arduino IDE
+3. connect to 192.168.4.1
+3. fil in local wifi credenttials an mqtt kredentials.

 ## Connection of the P1 meter to the ESP8266